Mr-R19HT/MR-R19HT.github.io/_posts/2025-10-01-iOS-All-The-Things-Part-III.md

 console.log("[*] Started: Find All Methods of a Specific Class");

-// Check if Objective-C runtime is available in the current context
+// Check if Objective-C runtime is available in the current context if (ObjC.available) {
-// This is important because this script only works on iOS/macOS apps if (ObjC.available) {
     try {
-        // Define the target class name we want to inspect
+        // Define the target class name we want to inspect var className = "JailbreakDetection";
-        // This should be replaced with the actual class you're investigating var className = "JailbreakDetection";

         // Access all methods of the specified class